datawire/ambassador-docs/docs/emissary/2.0/topics/install/index.md

 Another way to install $productName$ if you are unable to use Helm is to directly apply Kubernetes YAML.
 See details in the [manual YAML installation instructions.](yaml-install).

-## Install via the Ambassador Operator

-The Ambassador Operator automates installs and updates, among other actions.
-To use the Ambassador Operator, follow [the Ambassador Operator instructions](operator/).

 ## <img class="os-logo" src="../../images/docker.png"/> Install Locally on Docker
 The Docker install will let you try the $productName$ locally in seconds,